EleniNtz13/Newton-s-method/README.md

 ## What It Calculates 🧮

-- The **gradient** \nabla f(x, y)\end (vector of first derivatives) is a vector indicating the direction of the steepest increase of the function.
+- The **gradient** (vector of first derivatives) is a vector indicating the direction of the steepest increase of the function.
 In Newton’s method, the gradient indicates where the function increases or decreases faster.

 $$
 \nabla f(x, y) = \begin{bmatrix}